neugram/ng/README.md

 }
 ```

-But in Numgrad it silently becomes:
+But in Neugram it silently becomes:

 ```
 var f func(x int)